wyfo/apischema/docs/validation.md

 ```

 You can notice in this example that *apischema* tries avoiding using raw strings to identify fields.
 In every function of the library using fields identifier (`apischema.validator`, `apischema.dependent_required`, `apischema.fields.set_fields`, etc.), you have always three ways to pass them:
-- using field object, preferred in dataclass definition
+- using field object, preferred in dataclass definition;
-- using `apischema.objects.get_field`, to be used outside of class definition; it works with `NamedTuple` too — the object returned is the *apischema* internal field representation, common to `dataclass`, `NamedTuple` and `TypedDict`
+- using `apischema.objects.get_field`, to be used outside of class definition; it works with `NamedTuple` too — the object returned is the *apischema* internal field representation, common to `dataclass`, `NamedTuple` and `TypedDict`;
-- using raw strings, thus not handled by static tools like refactoring, but it works
+- using raw strings, thus not handled by static tools like refactoring, but it works;

 ### Field validators